steveloughran/fs-api-shim/README.md

 # [HADOOP-18287](https://issues.apache.org/jira/browse/HADOOP-18103).
-Provide a shim library for modern FS APIs: `fs-api-shim`
+Provide a shim library for modern FS APIs: `hadoop-api-shim`

 A shhim library for allowing hadoop-based applications to call the recent higher performance filesystem API methods when available, but still compile against and link to older hadoop releases.